Peabo83/Valheim-Server-Web-GUI/README.md

 ## To-do
 Add additional error checking on systemctl commands<br>
-Add log output to server section w/ live update via jquery Set Valheim Admins via a new panel
+Add log output to server section w/ live update via jquery<br>
+Set Valheim Admins via a new panel<br>
+Upload .zip to be uncompressed and imported to /BepInEx/plugins<br>